tristancalderbank/qdg-pi-web/README.md

 Navigate to /var/www/ and clone the repo in that directory.
 Run server-setup.py with sudo priviledges to install required software.
 Make sure that on each Raspberry Pi, the ip address in the script "publish-data.py" points to the computer that is hosting the page.

 ####Note:
-This setup script will install the following dependencies: lighttpd, redis, redis-py, pip, python
+This setup script will install the following dependencies: lighttpd, redis, redis-py

 It then installs configuration files for redis and lighttpd, and sets up cronjobs for starting redis and the python subscribe script upon reboot.